csy99/564Fall/concepts.md

 ## Transaction Management
 ### ACID
 - Atomicity: multiple actions indivisible, all or nothing
-- Consistency: for every trax, it sees the same database. integrity constraints, keep in valid state.
+- Consistency: for every tx, it sees the same database. integrity constraints, keep in valid state.
 - Isolation: concurrency control, illusion of single user access
 - Durability: Can survive craches.
 ### WAL